BourgeoisBear/nicsearch/notes.md

-TODO: lookup by ASN name
+// TODO: header line in pretty mode
+// TODO: sort by ip rather than registry in pretty mode

 - ASN name search (API)